jtebert/kilosim/README.md

 - Included Logger to easily to save experiment parameters in log continuous state data
 - Includes support for ambient light sensing
 - Cross-platform Viewer for debugging and recording simulations
-- [Coming soon] Parallelization with OpenMP
+- Parallelized with OpenMP (run a 100-minute, 800 robot simulation in about 10 seconds)
-- [Coming soon] Easy configuration with JSON files to run multiple and varied experiments
+- Easy configuration with JSON files to run multiple and varied experiments

 *\* Pseudo-physical means that it is spatial and handles issues like collisions in a functional but hand-wavy manner.
 We make no attempt to accurately model true physical interactions.
 If you want to see what this means, run an example simulation with the Viewer.*